thommesZip/react-forms-boilerplate/readme.md

 ### YourCustomField

-If you need additional Field types, just use this as a boilerplate, do what you lile and export it from index.js.
+If you need additional Field types, just use this as a boilerplate, do what you like and export it from index.js.

 ```js
 import React from 'react';